-HALEU Energy Fuel Inc., a subsidiary of NANO Nuclear Energy, is focused on the development and manufacture of High-Assay Low-Enriched Uranium (HALEU).
-Given the current civilian nuclear fuel landscape, HALEU Energy Fuel has identified major challenges for fueling its anticipated portable micro reactors and is looking to invest its resources into developing enrichment facilities and securing enriched fuel.
+HALEU Energy Fuel Inc., a subsidiary of NANO Nuclear Energy Inc., is focused on the development and manufacture of High-Assay Low-Enriched Uranium (HALEU) for its reactors, and other SMR and microreactor companies.
+Given the current nuclear fuel landscape, HALEU Energy Fuel has identified major challenges for fueling its anticipated advanced portable microreactors and is looking to invest its resources into developing fabrication facilities to produce HALEU fuel suited for both its reactor operations, and other upcoming and emerging reactor companies.

 What is HALEU?